I have received a question from a spiritually advanced friend who has a following of his own:

 Shiva and Parvati were looking down on the holy land of Prayaga at the time of a great mela (like Kumbha, or some other).
 Shiva was expressing to Parvati his disappointment about how no one had made the pilgrimage.
 Parvati, looking down from Kailasha, disputed with Shiva, saying how many millions are there and why Shiva could not see them?

 Shiva and Parvati decided to test how many pilgrims there were.
-They came down and sat in a corner disguises as a couple suffering from leprosy, begging.
+They came down and sat in a corner disguised as a couple suffering from leprosy, begging.

 Of millions who thronged, no one paid the leper couple any attention.